120th Infantry Regiment "Emilia": Formation

 In March 1915 the 120th Infantry Regiment (Brigade "Emilia") was formed in Ravenna by the regimental depot of the 28th Infantry Regiment (Brigade "Pavia").
 At the same time the command of the Brigade "Emilia" and the 119th Infantry Regiment (Brigade "Emilia") were formed in Bologna by the regimental depot of the 35th Infantry Regiment (Brigade "Pistoia").
-Both regiments consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+Both regiments consisted of three battalions, which each fielded four fusilier companies and one machine gun section.
+The Brigade "Emilia" formed, together with the Brigade "Liguria", the 33rd Division.

 World War I

-During World War I the Brigade "Emilia" fought on the Italian front: in June 1915 the brigade fought in the First Battle of the Isonzo near Plave and dislodged Austro-Hungarian forces at Globna, for which the 120th Infantry Regiment was awarded a Bronze Medal of Military Valour.
+During World War I the Brigade "Emilia" fought on the Italian front: in June 1915 the brigade fought in the First Battle of the Isonzo near Plave and dislodged Austro-Hungarian forces at Globna, for which the 120th Infantry Regiment was awarded a Bronze Medal of Military Valor.
 In October of the same year the brigade fought on the slopes of Batognica and in November the brigade was deployed Krn mountain.
 In 1916 the brigade fought on the Monte Sleme and Monte Mrzli mountains and in 1917 at Grčna near Gorizia.
 In June 1918 the brigade was deployed to Monte Grappa, where on 15 June it was ferociously attacked by Austro-Hungarian forces on the first day of the Second Battle of the Piave River.
 The brigade held its positions at Porte di Salton at the cost of 31 officers and 854 enlisted killed or wounded.
-For its defense at Porte di Salton the brigade's two regiments were awarded a Silver Medal of Military Valour.
+For its defense at Porte di Salton the brigade's two regiments were awarded a Silver Medal of Military Valor.
 After the war the brigade and its two regiments were disbanded in December 1919.